cx-language/cx/README.md

 - `make` builds the project.
 - `make check` runs the test suite and reports errors in case of failure.

+## Documentation

+To generate HTML output from the documentation comments, run `doxygen doc/doxyfile` in the project root directory.
+The output is generated under `doc/html` and can be viewed by opening `doc/html/index.html` in a browser.

 ## Usage

 The basic usage of the Delta compiler is as follows: